YorickPeterse/shebang/README.md

 will be executed **without** stopping the rest of the command.
 This means that you'll have to manually call ``Kernel.exit()`` if you want to stop the execution process if a certain option is specified.

+Shebang comes with support for defining sub commands.
+Sub commands are nothing more than different methods than the default one.
+Say you have a class ``Git::Submodule``, to run the command itself you'd invoke the default method on this class (index by default):

+    cmd = Git::Submodule.new

+    cmd.parse([...])
+    cmd.index

+To how the status of a submodule you'd invoke ``git submodule status``, this translates to the following code:

+    cmd = Git::Submodule.new

+    cmd.parse([...])
+    cmd.status

+Shebang takes care of this using ``Shebang.run()``.
+The first commandline argument that does not start with ``-`` (and this isn't an option) is considered the command name.
+If there's another argument that's not a switch following that one will be used as the method name.
+This means that in order to invoke ``Git::Submodule#index`` you'd type the following into your terminal:

+    git.rb submodule

+If you want to invoke a method other than the default one you'd do the
+following:

+    git.rb submodule status

+In other words, the syntax of a Shebang command is the following:

+    script [COMMAND] [METHOD] [ARGS] [OPTIONS]

 ## Configuration